pods-framework/pods-gravity-forms/readme.txt

 * Added: Ability to enable editing of post data using current post ID on singular templates (only for Post type pod feeds)
 * Added: Ability to define custom 'content' in Pods GF UI custom actions instead of including a form
 * Added: Ability to relate to GF forms using a relationship field (new option: Gravity Forms > Forms)
+* Added: Ability to map Address and List fields
+* Added: Ability to map sub fields to a pod field (Name [First Name], Address [Street Line 1], etc)
 * Fixed: Ensure time fields get mapped correctly (props @mmarvin1)
 * Fixed: Ensure default pods-gf-ui shortcode is only added/run on content within the loop (props @jamesgol)
 * Fixed: Empty id used for Pods GF UI